 Flow Circus Skill Toy Kits will likely be of most interest to those who have attended a session with Flow Circus in the past.
 The kits are designed for ages teens and up to provide engaging programming particularly around team building and resiliency, but can be used for any number of other programming ideas.
 If you have not been able to participate in some kind of Flow Circus training session in the past they have a number of how-to videos on their website.

 - North Carolina – comes with its own uniquely created curriculum and activity supplies

 - The Solar System – comes with a National Geographic-created curriculum and adapted activity supplies.

 Items circulate 8 weeks & take reserves.
 Titles are checked out to institutional accounts for each library system.
-Institutional account information and title lists can be found on the project LibGuides page.
-If the pilot program is a success, more titles can be added in the future.

 NC public library youth services staff can collaborate and receive real-time communication from the State Library via NC Youth Services Librarians listserv.
 If you are already subscribed, you can edit or delete your subscription information using the link above.
 Register for the listserv using the form below.